Maya Lin Biography for Kids

 As a child, Maya Lin liked to hike, read, watch birds, work in her father’s ceramics studio, and build miniature towns.
 She loved to think and solve problems.
 In high school, she was an excellent math student who took college level courses and worked at McDonalds.
 She thought she was kind of nerdy because she never dated or wore make-up.

 Maya went to Yale University to study architecture.
-While she was 21 and still a student, there was a blind contest to design the Vietnam War Memorial in Washington DC.
-According to contest rules, the memorial had to: fit in with the Lincoln Memorial and Washington Monument, include of the names of all the dead and missing from the war, and not make any political statement about the war.
-There had been a lot of controversy in the country over the war.
-Her simple, but elegant design has two two-hundred-foot-long polished black granite walls.
+While she was 21 and still a student, she entered a blind contest to submit a design for the new Vietnam War Memorial in Washington D.C.
+According to contest rules, the memorial had to: fit in with the Lincoln Memorial and Washington Monument, include of the names of all the dead and missing from the war, and refrain from making political statements.
+Maya’s simple, but elegant design features a pair of two hundred foot long polished black granite walls.
 The monument is V-shaped, with one side pointing to the Lincoln Memorial and the other to the Washington Monument.
 The wall has the carved names of 58,195 men and women who were killed or missing in the war.
 They are listed according to the dates the soldiers were reported killed or missing, instead of in alphabetical order.
 Her design was chosen over 1,441 others.
 Maya believes her design would not have been chosen if the judges had known she was Chinese American.
 Some people harassed her after her family background and age became known.